poommieiei/ssl_certificate_with_dokcer/README.md

 ## Usage

-Access your application via `https://localhost` running on port 443.
+application is running on `https://localhost:443`